open-life-science/open-life-science.github.io/_ols-1/week14.md

 **Duration**: 30 minutes

 During this week's mentor meeting, you will:
-- Review your project with your mentor, and thank you mentor if this is your last mentor call in OLS-1.
+- Review your project with your mentor, and thank your mentor if this is your last mentor call in OLS-1.

 ## Resources
 - Check your 1:1 mentor meeting notes.